Psychology Across the Life-Span (10445.1)

 Return of Assignments

-Students who return their assignments by the due date will receive their marked assignments after 15 working days via Canvas.
+Students who submit their assignments by the due date will receive their marked assignments after 15 working days via Canvas.

 Late assignments will be returned at a later date with reduced feedback.